Keyboard shortcuts

 Agents

 An Agent is a worker that executes tasks.
-Agents can be AI models (Claude, Auggie, Codex) or custom processes.
+Agents can use AI coding CLIs (Claude, Auggie, Codex) or custom processes.

 Agent Properties